openrsp/openrsp/doc/source/openrsp_callback.rst

     integer, intent(in) :: len_ctx
     character(len=1), intent(in) :: user_ctx(len_ctx)

-An example of Fortran callback subroutines can be found in the file ``tests/f90/test_f_callback.F90``.
+Examples of Fortran callback subroutines can be found in the directory ``tests/f90/callback``.